ADOPTION AND PERMANENCE ORDERS

 Permanence orders may be sought in respect of the long term care of children.
 Permanence orders may be made by a local authority with the effect that parental rights and responsibilities vest with the applicant instead of the child parents.

 The effect of adoption and permanence orders is far reaching & life changing.
-If you need legal advice with either adoption & permanence orders call me on 01738 245317 for an initial consultation.
+If you need legal advice with either adoption & permanence orders call me on 07310 164 305 for a free 10 minute diagnostic interview with a solicitor.

 The effect of adoption is to confer parental rights & responsibilities in relation to the child with those adoptive parents.
 The adopted child is then treated in law as the child of the adopter, with the consequence that as if he had never been the child of his former parents.
 The effect of an adoption order on the child’s relationship with his birth parents is far reaching; candidly expressed, the birth parents lose all parental rights & responsibilities when their child is adopted, although the court may make an order for a nominal amount of direct/indirect contact between the former parent and child, which could take the form of short meeting once a year or letterbox contact.